AlphaGit/tech-garden/content/notes/python/Quickly Creating a Production-Ready API Using FastAPI and Docker… Explained with Memes (DockerCon 2022 notes).md

 ---
-title: Conference notes: Quickly Creating a Production-Ready API Using FastAPI and Docker…Explained with Memes
+title: Quickly Creating a Production-Ready API Using FastAPI and Docker… Explained with Memes (DockerCon 2022 notes)
 tags:
 - conference
 - docker